 Are Pigs Highly Intelligent?

-Any large animal veterinarian, farmer, or anyone that has spent time interacting with pigs can tell you how intelligent they are.
-One study carried out in Brazil, the world’s fifth-largest pork producer, found that when interviewed all 44 participating pig farmers believed that pigs are capable of feeling pain.
-Participants also overwhelmingly agreed that pigs are sentient beings that can feel stress, fear, and joy.
-Farmers additionally attributed personality traits to the pigs including stubbornness, friendliness, and gluttony.
-A whopping 73 percent of the farmers agreed that the pigs in their care are intelligent.
+When assessing an animal’s intelligence, there are many different factors that can be considered, including their ability to manipulate their surroundings, learn from their experiences, adapt to new situations and handle abstract concepts.
+Numerous studies have demonstrated pigs’ abilities in each of these areas.
+Any veterinarian or farmer who has spent time interacting with pigs can tell you how intelligent they are.
+One study carried out in Brazil, the world’s fifth-largest pork producer, found that when interviewed, all 44 participating pig farmers believed that pigs are capable of feeling pain.
+Participants also overwhelmingly agreed that pigs are sentient beings who can feel stress, fear and joy.
+Farmers additionally attributed personality traits to the pigs including stubbornness, friendliness and gluttony.
+Seventy-three percent of the farmers agreed that the pigs in their care are intelligent.

 What Makes Pigs Smart?

-Pigs are considered to be the fifth most intelligent animal in the world.
-Among the indicators of pigs’ intellectual abilities is the ways that they interact with each other and members of other species, their ability to display emotional contagion, their natural desire to maintain a clean living space, and their ability to feel pain and suffer.
+Pigs are considered to be the fifth-most intelligent animal in the world, at least by some sources.
+Among the indicators of pigs’ intellectual abilities are the ways that they interact with each other and members of other species, their ability to display emotional contagion, their natural desire to maintain a clean living space, and their ability to feel pain and suffer.

 Pigs Are Very Social